Embyr: Sword and Sorcery RPG Campaign Setting

 The Captain Fails

-If the captain fails to meet or exceed the DC, roll 2d12 and add the result in hours to the standard time it would have otherwise taken to clear a charted hex or reach the nav point of the next charted dodec.
+If the captain fails to meet or exceed the DC, add 1 day to the standard time it would have otherwise taken to clear a charted hex or reach the nav point of the next charted dodec.

 If the captain rolls a natural “1” on what would be a third consecutive failed attempt, there will be a maritime disaster of some sort.
 The ship could become beached or damaged to the point of sinking, or there could be a mutiny on deck.
 Certainly something that will trigger an adventure!